bnx05/qa-test/senior-qa-test-answers.md

 - pytest as the test framework
 - Python as the programming language

+For automated api tests, the basic approach would be to use an existing http library.
+For Python projects, an example would be the Requests library.

 #### Find bugs, defects, unmet requirements or unexpected behavior

+In a fast-paced environment, one approach would be to use risk-based testing to ensure that the features with the most business risk get more attention and are tested thoroughly instead of the those which have lower impact on business and customers.

+One way to ensure that adequate testing can be done is to make the developers involved in the testing process.
+Ideally, before anything gets merged to the testing environment, the developers have ensured that the acceptance criteria have been met and sanity has been applied to their code changes so no time is wasted and the QA team can focus on risk-based and exploratory testing on the product.

 #### Report about your work and targets